hpc-carpentry/hpc-python/_episodes/17-cluster.md

 > ## HPC cluster architecture
 >
 > Most HPC clusters are run using a scheduler.
-> The scheduler is a piece of software that handles which compute jobs are run when and where.
+> The scheduler is a piece of software that handles which compute jobs are run on which compute nodes and where.
 > It allows a set of users to share a shared computing system as efficiently as possible.
 > In order to use it, users typically must write their commands to be run into a shell script
 > and then "submit" it to the scheduler.